jamesgoldswain/blog/articles/feedback.md

 Interestingly, although the Johari window did contain some adjectives such as _confident_ its wasn't surfaced in the responses submitted, by default the exercise uses a standard set of words and it will be worthwhile revisiting this exercise after applying some lessons learnt to it

-I feel like for a first run of this experiment I definitely had a huge amount of learnings out of it, I enjoyed pulling the various instruments of feedback and how to measure results and am confident that it will be beneficial going forward.
+I feel like for a first run of this experiment I definitely had a decent return of learnings come out of it, I enjoyed pulling together the various instruments of feedback and to use them to measure results and am confident that it will be beneficial going forward.

 # Next >>